CuddlyBunion341/CuddlyBunion341/README.md

 ## Interests

-* Writing code, memes about coding, books about coding 👨‍💻
+* Writing code, composing memes about coding, reading books about coding 👨‍💻
 * Computer graphics (new to GLSL and linear algebra 👨‍🎓)
 * Unix and Neovim: The terminal is my happy place
 * Factory games 🏭 - I am always up to a optimization challenge!